coyotespike/voyager-dev/README.md

 export GOOGLE_CSE_ID=yourkeyhere
 ```

-After that you can simply type `voyager_dev` anywhere on the command line.
+After that, you can simply type `voyager_dev` anywhere on the command line.

 # Development Roadmap

-- Fix the terminal tool bug
+- [x] Fix the terminal tool bug
+- [x] Get agent to ask for task.
+Maybe use prefix
+- [x] Install as command-line tool
+- [x] Install to PyPi (using the agent itself!)
 - Agent does not always get input
-- Get agent to ask for task.
-Maybe use prefix
 - Add persistent chat history per directory.
 - Only send up to maximum tokens.
 Use embeddings (or split with most recent)
 - Add logging capabilities so we can see running terminal commands in a separate terminal with tail -f /path/to/logfile
 -- Also useful for sub-agents
-- Install as command-line tool

-- eventually, [Voyager](https://github.com/MineDojo/Voyager/tree/main/voyager) approach, build up skills list
+- [Voyager](https://github.com/MineDojo/Voyager/tree/main/voyager) approach, build up skills list
 - Add a separate memory store for [Reflexion](https://github.com/noahshinn024/reflexion)
 - Maybe switch to Chroma for embeddings
 - Maybe use qlora to implement Toolformer.
 Can reflexion/Voyager provide training data?